Skip to Content

 The famous view of the Lost City Trek near Santa Marta, Colombia

-The Lost City 4-day trek is becoming very popular these days.
+The Lost City trek is becoming very popular these days.
 On our first visit to Santa Marta, we barely heard of anybody doing it.
 But now, due to the rave reviews and top-notch tours, it seems to be on everybody’s things to do in Santa Marta list!

-This guided hike takes you through the jungle and mountains showcasing some of the most remote areas of Colombia.
+This 4-day guided hike takes you through the jungle and mountains showcasing some of the most remote areas of Colombia.
 You will visit “Cuidad Perdida” or the “Lost City” which is a complex of ancient ruins.

-Many people compare it to Machu Picchu saying that it is just as impressive but much less busy (expect to see almost no tourists besides your own tour group for most of the trip.
+Many people compare it to Machu Picchu saying that it is just as impressive but much less busy (expect to see almost no tourists besides your own tour group for most of the trip).
 To be honest though, I’d say it’s not as good as Machu Picchu but still an awesome experience.

 4. Chill out in the village of Taganga